ircv3/ircv3-specifications/specification/metadata-3.2.md

 `METADATA <Target> <Key> <Visibility> :<Value>`

-`<Target>` refers to the entity which had its metadata changed. `<Visibility>` MUST be `*` for keys visible to non-operators or a token which describes the key's visibility status in an implementation-defined way; for instance, it may be a permission level or flag.
+`<Target>` refers to the entity which had its metadata changed. `<Visibility>` MUST be `*` for keys visible to everyone, or a token which describes the key's visibility status in an implementation-defined way; for instance, it may be a permission level or flag.